Working for the Borough of Queenscliffe

 - A statement of response to each of the Key Selection Criteria as documented in the Position Description.

 All applications need to arrive before the closing date stated in the advertisement for the position.
-Applications are dealt with in the strictest confidence and in accordance with the Information Privacy Act.
+Applications are dealt with in the strictest confidence and in accordance with the Privacy and Data Protection Act.
 Details contained in your application will not be conveyed to any person not directly connected with processing your application without your permission.

 Applications should be in writing and emailed to email@example.com.